-This bill would prohibit a health care service plan contract or a health insurance policy issued, amended, delivered, or renewed on or after January 1, 2022, from imposing a deductible on an insulin prescription drug.
+This bill would prohibit a health care service plan contract or a health insurance policy that is issued, amended, delivered, or renewed on or after January 1, 2022, from imposing cost sharing on a covered insulin prescription, except for a copayment not to exceed \$50 per 30-day supply of insulin, or \$100 for a supply exceeding 30 days, total per month, regardless of the amount or type of insulin. insulin needed to fill the enrollee's or insured's prescription or prescriptions.
 Because a willful violation of these provisions by a health care service plan would be a crime, the bill would impose a state-mandated local program.